cjneely10/cjneely10.github.io/_posts/2019-10-18-MetaSanity-Adding-Additional-Analyses.md

 Next, we use the function `get_table` to look at the **BioMetaDB** project the user passed for the table named "evaluation", and query this table for all records.

-Finally, we create a `DataTable` object named dt to store our data prior to updating the **BioMetaDB** project.
+Finally, we create an `UpdateData` object named dt to store our data prior to updating the **BioMetaDB** project.

 Part 2 - Gathering data
 ------
 Now that all of our variables are initialized, we can search our project for valid data.

-In our case, we will assign `high`, `medium`, `low`, and `incomplete` quality scores to our genomes based on the Bowers paper.
+We will assign `high`, `medium`, `low`, and `incomplete` quality labels to our genomes based on the provisions established in the Bowers paper.
 In that paper, these qualities are defined as:

 - High - Genome has 23S and 16S rRNA and at least 18 tRNAs.
 Genome is >90% complete and <5% contaminated based on `CheckM` output (presence of single copy genes).
 - Medium - Genome completion &ge;50% complete and <10% contaminated.